carmenbianca/report-liferay/plan.md

 Although a product will be delivered during the internship, integration is out-of-scope.
 Someone within Liferay will---or will not---integrate the product into Liferay's internal systems.
+This is Liferay's decision, and not within my control.

 In order to simplify the internship, every repository other than Liferay Portal (section \ref{liferay-portal}) is out-of-scope.
 The purpose of this project is to be applicable to other Liferay repositories as well, but for scope reasons, this internship will only focus on Liferay Portal.
+The rationale for this is that Liferay Portal is ultimately the most important project, and other repositories are not the most valuable use of time.

+It is likely that a second, smaller repository may be used for prototyping purposes.
+This is handy, but otherwise out-of-scope.

+This was briefly mentioned in section \ref{goal-inbound}: There is the possibility that a solution for \gls{inbound} licensing may work on a snippet level.
+It has been precalculated that this is likely to be extremely difficult and result in a lot of false positives.
+For these reasons, snippet-level analysis is out-of-scope unless there is a clear indication to the contrary.

 # Quality assurance {#quality-assurance}